Kinbrace railway station: Facilities

-Platform layout

-The single platform is long enough for a four-coach train.

 Passenger volume

+The main origin or destination station for journeys to or from Kinbrace station in the 2022/23 period was Inverness, making up 132 of the 436 journeys (37.16%).

 The statistics cover twelve month periods that start in April.

 Services

 In the December 2021 timetable, there are four trains north to Wick via Thurso and three south to Inverness from Wick, on weekdays and Saturdays.
 There is a fourth Wick to Inverness service, but this does not stop at Kinbrace.
 There is a single train each way on Sundays.

-This station is designated as a request stop.
-This means that passengers intending to alight must inform the guard in advance, and any passengers wishing to board must press a "request" button located at the kiosk on the platform.